 Often companies expect the same results from each of their employees.

 That’s because you can’t expect the same results from everyone.

-Some employees will surely outperform others for the sole reason that we all have a unique set of talents.
+Some employees will indeed outperform others because we all have a unique set of talents.

 Some people are naturally good at doing specific tasks.

-But this also doesn't mean that a good manager should ignore the experience, skills, and knowledge of an employee.
+But this also doesn’t mean that a good manager should ignore an employee’s experience, skills, and knowledge.

 But this is a problem.

-When a manager treats an employee better than others, the other employees feel that they are not being valued.
+When a manager treats an employee better than others, the other employees feel not valued.
 This again affects how they feel about their manager.

 And as a result, it affects the efficiency of the team.